Imagine you were on the furthest corner of this world, enjoying your holiday. Then you receive a WhatsApp message from your mum back in Kenya.

 - Sell products or services and receive them in cryptocurrency.

 For the bitcoin system to function, a lot of computing power has to be used to process people’s transactions.

-As of 2020, it is incredibly hard to become a new miner.
-The investments required to set up mining systems run into billions of shillings and it might take long before you can earn a bitcoin since there exist established and very powerful bitcoin miners.
+As of 2020, it is tough to become a new miner.
+The investments required to set up mining systems run into billions of shillings, and it might take long before you can earn a bitcoin since there exist established and powerful bitcoin miners.

 Why is Bitcoin’s value increasing?

 Many people from the mainstream world are discovering the advantages bitcoins have over traditional banking systems and thus investing more.
-This creates an increase in demand and thus result to increase in its value.
+This creates an increase in demand resulting from an increase in its value.

 Is Bitcoin really the future?

-A world where money can be moved around the world instantly and at a minimal cost is inevitable and bitcoin already provides this solution besides other advantages.
+A time when money can be moved around the world instantly and at a minimal cost is inevitable, and bitcoin already provides this solution besides other advantages.

-With bitcoin, you can pay anybody for services rendered or products without having to use centralized institutions like banks which cut a heavy commission for their money transfer services.
+With bitcoin, you can pay anybody for services rendered or products without using centralized institutions like banks, which heavily charge for their money transfer services.